Extended Practice Pharmacist Renewal

 All licensed pharmacists are entered into DPIN as prescribers.
 Pharmacist prescriber numbers consist of the prefix ‘X’ followed by the pharmacist’s licence number.
 For example, ‘X12345.’
 Pharmacists use this prescriber number when issuing a prescription or entering a prescription into DPIN that has been authorized by a pharmacist prescriber.

-Applicants may submit the Application for Initial Registration as an Extended Practice Pharmacist, Declarations in Support of an Extended Practice Pharmacist Applicant, and all other supporting documents listed on the application to CPhM by Canada Post (200 Tache Avenue, Winnipeg, MB R2H 1A7), or drop them off in the black deposit box to the left of the main entrance.
+Applicants may submit the Application for Initial Registration as an Extended Practice Pharmacist, and all other supporting documents listed on the application to CPhM by Canada Post (200 Tache Avenue, Winnipeg, MB R2H 1A7), or drop them off in the black deposit box to the left of the main entrance.

-Extended Practice Pharmacists must renew their licence with the College annually to ensure they maintain their skills and qualifications.
+Extended Practice Pharmacists must renew their licence with CPhM annually to ensure they maintain their skills and qualifications.

 Learn more